From Xojo Documentation

 WebKit-based browsers may show a Recent Searches menu within this control.
 The searches on the Recent Searches menu are stored in a cookie and are specific to the name of the WebSearchField within an application.
 For example, if you have two WebSearchFields with the name "SearchField1" in the same application, the user will see the same Recent Searches menu for both.
 However, if the two WebSearchFields have different names or are in different applications, the menus will not contain the same data.

-This code in the TextChanged event handler displays the search text in a MsgBox:
+This code in the ValueChanged event handler displays the search text in a MessageBox: